-- All the Cwm Taf partners will work together to nurture thriving communities that are able to support themselves more effectively particularly those communities that are most disadvantaged - We will have a clearer understanding through the population needs assessment about peoples wellbeing and their needs for care and support and will therefore be able to target support for communities, and people more effectively - We will map the resources and facilities available in the communities across our region so that we can ensure our staff and public are well informed and also so that we are able to identify the gaps in provision - The County voluntary councils (CVC's) will take a lead role across the region to increase community and third sector resilience through providing advice, support, training, and funding.
-This is in acknowledgement that the CVC's are best placed to involve people and organisations using strengths based community development and co-productive approaches
+Current position Future position The self assessment identified that the All the Cwm Taf partners will work together • provision and resourcing of universal to nurture thriving communities that are able community led services across the to support themselves more effectively region is inconsistent, and that the value particularly those communities that are most of these services has been overlooked disadvantaged and under-valued.
+We will have a clearer understanding ٠ There are significant numbers of through the population needs assessment informal and formal community about peoples wellbeing and their needs for organisations working across the region care and support and will therefore be able but the ability to track who does what to target support for communities, and and where and the connectivity between people more effectively the groups is problematic.
+We will map the resources and facilities • There is no clear focus for nurturing available in the communities across our community based services around region so that we can ensure our staff and particular health and wellbeing needs in public are well informed and also so that we the population e.g. befriending services are able to identify the gaps in provision for house bound older people : • The County voluntary councils (CVC's) will Whilst progress has been made in the take a lead role across the region to past year, collaborative working increase community and third sector arrangements within the third sector and resilience through providing advice, between the statutory and third sector support, training, and funding.
+This is in organisations is patchy at best and we acknowledgement that the CVC's are best will need to improve these working placed to involve people and organisations arrangements in order to facilitate using strengths based community effective community-led preventative development and co-productive approaches services that the public will consider to that address the specific needs of different be realistic alternatives to the status quo individuals, groups and communities Some organisations struggle to recruit providing greater control, independence and maintain volunteers in particular and choice. areas (such as the Rhondda and Cynon Valleys) and this will impair the sustainability of informal projects.
+Work is needed to consider how successful projects are able to combine successful wellbeing outcomes for both users and volunteers The self assessment identified that there are numerous preventative services operating across the region for children (MIA, TAF, IFST, Flying Start, etc.)

-- services that the public will consider to be realistic alternatives to the status quo - Some organisations struggle to recruit and maintain volunteers in particular areas (such as the Rhondda and Cynon Valleys) and this will impair the sustainability of informal projects and work is needed to consider how successful projects are able to combine successful wellbeing outcomes for both users and volunteers - The self assessment identified that there are numerous preventative services operating across the region for children (MIA, TAF, IFST, Flying Start, etc.) - Third sector and universal services commissioned by the local authorities for adults is less consistent with significantly more provision in RCT (e.g. MOW, community day centres) - Support for Social Enterprise in the region is embryonic, however, whilst the situation has not been considered of strategic importance previously there is evidence that both local authorities are actively working to nurture social enterprise (e.g. The RCT challenge event)
+Third sector and universal services commissioned by the local authorities for adults is less consistent with significantly more provision in RCT (e.g. MOW, community day centres) Support for Social Enterprise in the region is embryonic, however, whilst the situation has not been considered of strategic importance previously there is evidence that both local authorities are actively working to nurture social enterprise (e.g. The RCT challenge event)